hubbaba/TinyTail/README.md

 ALERT_FROM_EMAIL=alerts@yourdomain.com
 ```

-**Note**: SES starts in sandbox mode (200 emails/day limit).
+**Note**: SES starts in sandbox mode supports 200 emails/day limit.
 200 emails/day is more than enough for TinyTail.

 ### Environment Variables